Afghan women forced from banking jobs as Taliban take control | Law-Order

 "Women and children are suffering the most and our forces are trying to save democracy.
 The world should understand and help us."
 Scores of educated Afghan women took to social media to appeal for help and express their frustration.

-"With every city collapsing, human bodies collapse, dreams collapse, history and future collapse, art and culture collapse, life and beauty collapse, our world collapse," Rada Akbar wrote on Twitter.
+"With every city collapsing, human bodies collapse, dreams collapse, history and future collapse, art and culture collapse, life and beauty collapse, our world collapses," Rada Akbar wrote on Twitter.
 "Someone please stop this."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)